pllearns/MobileMoneyShare/README.md

 ## Description

 An app that allows communities to share monetary resources based on how much income they have and need.
 This idea is based off a SuSu or Tanda method of loan circles popular in some Black and Brown communities (here and abroad).

-## User Story

-JOJO wants to join **** and goes to the homepage and then clicks to a new user form.

-New user JOJO clicks to the form to fill out an application.
-The form/application includes:
-- A modal that includes relevant information to the group
-- User information is stored in a MongoDB Database
-- User is authenticated and allowed to log in

-JOJO sees a network he wants to join.
-He asks for permission to join.
-- Relationship between users that the database determines
-- User is authenticated and allowed to join the network

-On the network page, there is a link to an income sharing calculator.
-The link to the income sharing calculator brings you to a page where you enter the following financial information into a form:
-- Your income earned last month
-- Expenses from last month
-- Preferred shared rate

-This information goes through an algorithm that puts out a number that JOJO can then agree to donate into the group's pot.
-They have to electronically agree to this number.
-JOJO is then able to see the percentage other network participants will be donating into the pot.
-- Algorithm is triggered after the last person enters the network (5 people)
-- Algorithm spits out a percentage rate for each person to donate out of their monthly income.

-The next month, JOJO's financial situation has changed.
-He has to update his information.
-He has also changed his email address and moved to a new residential address:
-- User can delete, edit, and update his financial information
-- User can delete, edit and update his user information

 ## Context
 YOU WILL LEARN SO MUCH DOING THIS PROJECT!